eideeivindsen/it2810-webutvikling-h17-prosjekt-4-group-13-1/DOCUMENTATION.md

 <b> Task 6: </b>
 The filtering function can be found under “Show advanced settings”.
 The user can then filter by Category and Producer.
 The user can also choose the desired max price and filter by products in stock.
 All these filters can be combined.

-Den listebaserte visningen skal ha dynamisk lasting av data.
-Eksempel: etter et søk vises de 10 første treffene, men flere lastes når brukeren scroller eller ved blaing i sider.

 <b> Task 7: </b>
 After searching, you will be presented with the up to 5 first items that match the search.
 You can further inspect the items in the list by going to the next page.

 <b> Task 8: </b>
-Webapplikasjonen skal ha "min side" funksjonalitet som i praksis betyr at en bruker skal kunne logge seg på og at det blir registrert noe fra brukerens søkeaktiviteten f.eks. hva brukeren har sett på tidligere eller søkene som brukeren har brukt.
-After registering and logging in, the user gets access to his personal page.
+After registering and logging in, the user gets access to their personal page.
 From there, the user can view the last four recently viewed products in addition to a visualization of the products through a pie chart.
 The chart holds information about all of the viewed products and the number of times each of the products has been viewed.

 <b> Task 9: </b>
-If a user is logged in, the website keeps track of the user’s profile information in local storage to be used on the user’s profile page.
+If a user is logged in, the website keeps track of the users profile information in local storage to be used on the users profile page.
 Warewolf also uses JWT (JSON Web Tokens) to make sure only authorized requests to the server are handled.
 The authentication token is also stored in local storage once a valid user is logged in.

 <b> Task 10:  </b>
 We solved this task with a word cloud.
 After searching for products you will have the option to open a dialog showing a word cloud.
 The size of the words represents the amount of that products in stock.

 <b> Task 11: </b>
 We have written several unit tests, database tests and end-to-end tests for Warewolf to ensure quality of the product.
 See the “Run Tests” section to run these tests.
-We have also used several hours on manual testing where we had focus on “breaking” the product, so we believe many user errors are handled.
+We have also used several hours on manual testing where we focused on “breaking” the product, so we believe many user errors are handled.

 <b> Task 12: </b>
-Prosjektet skal være godt dokumentert, slik at det er lett å sette seg inn i for andre.
 This document is a part of the three-part documentation for the project:
-1. The initial document from the planning phase can be found here [...].
+1. The initial document from the planning phase can be found [here](Planning phase documentation.pdf) .
 It describes the vision and the planned implementation of the product.
-2. The guide for the set up and running of the project and its tests.  [...]
+2. The guide for the set up and running of the project and its tests, found [here](README.md).
 3. This document with detailed documentation about the finished product, tools used and description of how the project tasks were completed.

 ## The Tools we used